sebbdk/blog.sebb.dk/documents/a_flashy_end.md

 To put it short, there are better tools to get the job done, and i am going to use those instead.

-Flash had a good run, and still have a oppotunity to rise but they need to ramp up and and tool up instead of ignorering what their competitors today are doing.
+Flash had a good run, and still have a oppotunity to rise but they need to ramp up and and tool up instead of ignorering what their competitors are doing today.

 If anything, Unity3D has proven that providing the tools and libraries developers needs from day one massively helps developers make things, add on top of this the Unity asset store to give library developers more incent to help the comunity and you have something that works great.